 Whether you left dental school five years ago or five decades, Howard Strassler, DMD, director of operative dentistry at the University of Maryland School of Dentistry, asks you to stop and consider just how much the profession has changed.
 In the most recent edition of Incisal Edge dental lifestyle magazine, he shares theories on what he calls “disruptive innovation.”

-“I was recently reading The Power of Habit by Charles Duhigg, a Pulitzer Prize-Power-of-Habit-TP_nospine1winning reporter at the New York Times.
+“I was recently reading The Power of Habit by Charles Duhigg, a Pulitzer Prize-winning reporter at the New York Times.
 He explains how habits form, and how to change them.
 Duhigg defines habits broadly: parallel parking, gambling. exercising, eating and, yes, brushing our teeth all qualify.

 This holds true in the professional realm as well.
 Each of us, after all, practices our own unique form of dentistry, from our first encounter with a patient to the exam, our treatment-plan presentation, even how we decide to organize our practice.
 All of it is based on what we’ve done before.